slatedocs/slate/source/includes/_motionengine.md

 ## Enable motion stream

-> The motion status has the following type will be streamed:
+> The motion status has the following type, which will be streamed:

 ```c
 typedef enum {